mattrixman/get_latest/README.md

     sudo ./challenge_setup.sh

 This will create `/opt/clover` and set up its contents for the challenge.
+It will also place the `install_web-react` script in `/usr/local/bin/`.

 ## Guidelines